geeksforsocialchange/gfsc-v2/_posts/2022-03-22-rafft-design-blog.md

 ---
-title: "Community digital history design journal"
+title: "RAFTT design diary #1"
 layout: blog
-subtitle: Exploring the best way to co-produce local history projects
+subtitle: Co-designing a local history archive with Oldham residents
 description: We are currently in the early stages of working on a number of local history projects, and are trying to come up with some shared tech we can use across all of them.
 I felt felt that this might be a great project to share a sort of ‘design diary’/’work in progress story’ of, as we go along.
 author: emma, kim
 illustrator: emma